dalyIsaac/Whim/docs/docs/architecture/context.md

 # `IContext`

-The <xref:Whim.IContext> is thre core of Whim.
+The <xref:Whim.IContext> is the core of Whim.
 It consists of managers which contain and control Whim's state and functionality.

 The <xref:Whim.IContext> consists of: